allianz-direct/nb_prep/README.md

     - add a date prefix to the filename.
     - add a git hash suffix to the filename.
     - move the HTML file to a configured output directory
-- Strip all cell outputs (using [`nbstripout`](https://github.com/kynan/nbstripout))
+- Strip jupyter notebooks of all cell outputs (using [`nbstripout`](https://github.com/kynan/nbstripout))

-You can also configure `nb_prep` once as a pre-commit hook and have notebook output automatically prepared every time you `git commit`.
+You can also configure `nb_prep` once as a pre- and post-commit hook and have notebook output automatically prepared every time you `git commit`.

+`nb_prep` is a useful automation tool when you have a lot of analysis notebooks in git that you want to share with stakeholders.
+If your main interest is preparing clean notebooks for storing in git commits, consider using [jupytext](https://github.com/mwouts/jupytext) instead.

 ## Installation